 ALC Unique Identifier

-Service Provider (Inmarsat/Iridium/ARGOS etc…)
+Service Provider (Inmarsat/Iridium/ARGOS etc.)

 For the purposes of CMM 16 (2023), the term Unique Vessel Identifier (UVI) shall have the following meaning:

 For CCPs transmitting VMS position reports pursuant to paragraph 6 a), of CMM 16 (2023) the UVI shall be the International Radio Call Sign (IRCS), the International Maritime Organization (IMO) Number or the ALC Unique Identifier.